ferninphilly/accelebrate-vagrant-docker/module04/labs/README.md

 ### Snapshotting an image

-1. Before we do anything else let's create a django machine using ansible.
-In
+1. Before we do anything else let's create a quick LAMP machine using ansible

 2. This server was (fortunately) built for you using a separate and very powerful Hashicorp program known as [packer](https://www.packer.io/).
 We've gone over the concepts of packer in the lecture portion of this lab so you should, at this point, have a pretty good idea of what it is and what it does...